helmetjs/hsts/README.md

 Note that the max age is in milliseconds, even though the spec uses seconds.
 This will round to the nearest full second.

-**Limitations:** This only works if your site actually has HTTPS.
+This only works if your site actually has HTTPS.
 It won't tell users on HTTP to *switch* to HTTPS, it will just tell HTTPS users to stick around.
 You can enforce this with the [express-enforces-ssl](https://github.com/aredo/express-enforces-ssl) module.
-It's [somewhat well-supported by browsers](http://caniuse.com/#feat=stricttransportsecurity).
+This header is [somewhat well-supported by browsers](http://caniuse.com/#feat=stricttransportsecurity).